Stuttgart Bucket List: 15 Best Places to Visit in Stuttgart, Germany

 11. Take Part in the Celebrations at Volksfest

-There will be drinking, amusement rides, games, foods, and all-around merrymaking.
+There will be drinking, amusement rides, games, food, and all-around merrymaking.

 12. Take a Half-Day Trip to Ludwigsburg Palace